RedExpertAlliance/katacoda-scenarios/oci-course/oci-vault-and-secrets/step6.md

 Copy this Node module to the function directory:
 `cp /root/readSecret.js .`{{execute}}

+Inspect the contents of *readSecret.js* in the IDE.
+As before, the injected RPST token and Private Key pem-file are read.
+These provide the necessary elements for signing the API request.
+The Secrets API is pretty straightforward: a GET request to the endpoint (secrets.vaults.${region}.oci.oraclecloud.com) and path (/20190301/secretbundles/${secretOCID}) for the secret.

 Copy this snippet to file func.js - our implementation of the function wrapper geared towards reading a secret: